A cellular automaton decoder for a noise-bias tailored color code: The XYZ Color Code

 We require a decoding algorithm to read out encoded logical information.
 Here we concentrate on decoding the effective fractal code in the limit of infinite bias.
 Earlier work has demonstrated decoding algorithms for fractal codes based on clustering~\cite{Bravyi2013}, and minimum-weight perfect matching~\cite{Nixon2021}.
-Here we propose an exact decoder for the XYZ color code at infinite bias.
+Here we propose an optimal decoder for the XYZ color code at infinite bias.

-Our decoder is exact in the sense that if a syndrome is measured, it returns the lowest weight error in $\mathcal{P}^Z_N$ that could have caused that syndrome.
-If we are using a system size with a minimal set of logical operators, the lowest weight error with a given syndrome is also the unique representative of the lowest weight logical class of errors with that syndrome.
-Furthermore, if we consider the infinite biase noise channel defined in Sec.~\ref{sec:noisemodels}, then the lowest weight error class is also the most likely class, and therefore this is an optimal decoder.
+Our decoder is a maximum likelihood decoder, returning the lowest weight error in $\mathcal{P}^Z_N$ that causes a given syndrome.
+In Appendix \ref{app:proofthreshold}, we prove the following lemma, which shows that the decoder has a 50\% threshold:

+\textbf{Lemma 1}: consider a family of error correction codes $\mathcal{C}$, parameterized by system size $N$.
+Let the error channel be i.i.d. and infinitely biased.
+Define $\mathcal{L}(N)$ to be the set of biased logical operators.
+If $|\mathcal{L}(N)|$ is constant with $N$, and if every error in $\mathcal{L}(N)$ has support polynomial in $N$, then a maximum likelihood decoder for $\mathcal{C}$ has a 50\% threshold.

+This lemma holds for any of the special system sizes mentioned in the previous section, where there exist a constant number of biased logical operators with weight scaling as $\mathcal{O}(N)$.
+Our decoder therefore has a 50\% threshold for these system sizes, the maximum value possible for i.i.d. biased noise.

-Our decoder corrects errors on the black and white sublattices independently, so we can once again restrict to single sublattice noise.
+Before describing the decoding algorithm itself, we briefly discuss notation.
+The decoder corrects errors on the black and white sublattices independently, so we can once again restrict to single sublattice noise.
 We again write an operator $E \in \mathcal{P}^Z_N$ as a string of bits $E^{(j)}_{i}$ that is 1 if $Z$ acts on site $(i,j,b)$, and 0 otherwise.
 We use this notation to write errors and correction operators.

 We are also interested in the syndrome of an operator $E$, denoted $S^{(j)}_i(E)$, which is 1 if the $A$-type stabilizer $A_{i,j}$ is excited by $E$, and 0 otherwise.
 We neglect the $B$-type stabilizers as they are not excited by errors on the sublattice of interest.